Skip to Content

 A frightened dog may have its ears back, while a calm dog has its ears relaxed.
 Because dogs have such an exceptional sense of hearing, they move and turn their ears to follow sounds.

 Raised ears may be a sign of listening or showing acceptance.
 Ears that are thrown back can indicate submission but can also suggest fear.
-A dog that’s alert raises his ears higher.
+An alert dog raises his ears higher.
 When a dog is relaxing, he holds his ears naturally.

 Dogs Communicating with Tails